hossein-aminii/Quantum-Circuit-NN/README.md

             - colab_notebook_link.txt
                 It contains a link to google colab notebook: https://colab.research.google.com/drive/1Up1LgiYH_ZEUb4XJEpqJjcF3vQop3aZG?usp=sharing
+                    in this notebook you should only run cell-by-cell and pay attention to the comments on each cell!

             - visualize_history.py
                 It contains some simple code to visualize loss and accuracy of training process.